-The Java class ArmSimulator creates a virtual A150 robotic arm that can be controlled using the same methods that you would use to control the physical robot.
+The Java class ArmSimulator creates a virtual A150 robotic arm that can be controlled using a small subset of the methods that you could use to control the physical robot.
 This is very useful for prototyping and debugging your robot programs before trying them on the actual arm.